Table of Contents

 It's the New Year, and one can only wonder about the multiple changes that the workplace culture has gone through in the past year.
-Companies have never before witnessed such an engaging war of talent, faltering the economy and the rise of the millennials.
+The ascension of the new year brings about the most-asked question: “How would the workplace be this year?”

 Managers must make themselves redundant and focus more on problem-solving.
 Managers must let their team take responsibility and drive projects while finding ways to make the process more productive and efficient.
 HR managers must not take on clerical roles and efficiently move on from one problem to another.